kinotus/website-citygml/validation/index.md

 ![](geomprimitives.png){: width="400px"}

 Geometric primitives can be combined into either *aggregates* or *composites*.
-An aggregate is an arbitrary collection of primitives of same dimensionality that is simply used to bundle together geometries, it does not prescribe any topological relationships between the primitives.
+An aggregate is an arbitrary collection of primitives of the same dimensionality that is simply used to bundle together geometries, it does not prescribe any topological relationships between the primitives.
 The `Multi*` in CityGML are an example.
 A composite of dimension *d* is a collection of *d*-dimensional primitives that form a *d*-manifold, which is a topological space that is locally like a *d*-dimensional Euclidean space.
 The most relevant example is `CompositeSurface`: it is a 2-manifold, or, in other words, a surface embedded in 3D space.